Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{Number of Epochs}

-We also tested if the training is insufficient or excessive for our default setting.
-However, images from the first iterations look similar in quality, as shown in Figure~\ref{figure:hyperparameters_experiments:steps_epochs}, and the Chains result in similar degradations.
-We finetune models for $100$ epochs as the default setting since loss values still decrease in $50$ epochs.
+We also examined whether insufficient or excessive training affects our default setting.
+As shown in Figure~\ref{figure:hyperparameters_experiments:steps_epochs}, images from the initial iterations exhibit similar quality, resulting in comparable degradations.
+We set the default finetuning to $100$ epochs since loss values continue to decrease after $50$ epochs.